NOMINATED FOR BEST PROTOTYPE

 Gadgets & abilities

 At the beginning of every level, the player can chose between two gadgets: a speed booster or a spring to jump.
-This choice will impact how they will get through the level, as this gadget can be used to overcome obstacles.
+This choice will impact how they will get through the level, as the gadget can be used to overcome obstacles.
 It can be used multiple times during the level when its cooldown is over.

 Speed boost gadget